Velvary: Etymology

-The name is derived from velvaři, which was a colloquial term for people who cooked a lot (from velmi vařit, i.e. "to cook a lot").
+The name is derived from the Czech word velvaři, which was a colloquial term for people who cooked a lot (from velmi vařit, i.e. 'to cook a lot').

 Geography

 Velvary is located about 18 km northeast of Kladno and 22 km northwest of Prague.
-It lies in a flat agricultural landscape of the Lower Ohře Table.
+It lies in a flat agricultural landscape in the Lower Ohře Table.
 The highest point is at 272 m above sea level.
 The stream Bakovský potok flows through the town.

 History

 The first written mention of Velvary is from 1282.
 For centuries, it was an important stop on the way from Prague to Saxony.
 After 1357, it became a royal property and it was promoted to a market town by King Charles IV.
 In 1482, it was promoted to a town by King Vladislaus II.
 The prosperity and development of the town ended with the outbreak of the Thirty Years' War.
 Velvary was looted several times and in 1639, it was burned down.
 The restoration of the town, which began at the end of the 17th century, was very slow, and it was not until the beginning of the 19th century that the town reached the size it had before the Thirty Years' War.